-Young people suffering from body image issues can be adept at hiding their insecurities or may not even realise they have a problem.
+Young people suffering from an eating disorder or body image issues can be adept at hiding their insecurities.
 Here’s how you can help them.

 I’ve always been somewhat conscious of my less-than-flat tummy, even when I was a teenager with a higher-than-normal metabolism.
 I was borderline underweight but I didn’t have a flat tummy (go figure), and that’s all I was concerned about.

 It’s a common bond between us women, this shying away from what we see in the mirror; hating our bodies for the way they look (or don’t look).
 For those of us who have had babies, the struggle can often be even harder.
 The stretch marks and saggy stomachs after a pregnancy certainly don’t help.

 Having my son some three years ago has done no favours for my less-than-flat tummy.
 Today, whenever I’m exercising, I joke to my husband I need a bra for my stomach to support all the loose belly flesh bouncing up and down.

 I’m luckier than some.
 My dissatisfaction with my body has often been an afterthought, probably because mine was mostly an internal struggle that I could keep mostly to myself.
 Nobody made snide comments and I certainly wasn’t bullied for the way I looked.